 4. Paradisus Los Cabos All Inclusive

 Sitting on a stunning beach with amazing views of the Sea of Cortez is Paradisus Los Cabos, a luxury all-inclusive resort offering world-class facilities.
 Paradisus Los Cabos accommodates children for free.

 The Paradisus Los Cabos was recently-renovated and is set on 18.5 acres of land and located in Los Cabos, Paradisus Los Cabos offers world-class facilities, including the adults-only Royal Service with personalized Butler Service, Family Concierge.

 Guests can enjoy a wide variety of food in one of seven restaurants including a world market international buffet and signature a la carte restaurants, such as Gastro Bar by Martin Berasategui, a sumptuous culinary experience by the famed 7-star Michelin chef.

-There is also 7 bars including the signature swim-up bar and 2-storey Gabi lounge and restaurant overlooking the beach and ocean.
+There are also 7 bars including the signature swim-up bar and a 2-story Gabi lounge and restaurant overlooking the beach and ocean.

 5. Welk Resorts Sirena Del Mar

 Welk Resorts Sirena del Mar in Cabo San Lucas, Mexico, is a luxurious 7-acre resort perched on the cliffs of the Baja peninsula with a view of the Sea of Cortez and the famous El Arco rock formation.